meyer-nils/torch-fem/README.md

 # torch-fem
-> GPU accelerated differential finite elements for solid mechanics with PyTorch
+> GPU accelerated differentiable finite elements for solid mechanics with PyTorch

 Simple GPU accelerated finite element assemblers for small-deformation solid mechanics with PyTorch.
 PyTorch enables efficient computation of sensitivities and using them in optimization tasks.